 Back Row: C. Cattigan, J. Fitzgibbon, T. Cafferky.
+DRAMATICS

-DRAMATICS THE SHADOW OF A GUNMAN (presenby Poetry Group): The 'Shadow' By play which can challenge the rewarees of a professional company and is to the credit of the cast and the managers that this performance considered to be one of the most enjoyever seen at Mungret.
-Great praise is in particular to John de Courcy who inwintered the complex character of the gunwith great success, and to Liam Egan made the role of Shields his own.
-Lynch as Minnie Powell proved be a considerable hit with the Mence while Paul Nolan as the magis-Mrs. Henderson and Niall Rhatigan he care-worn Mrs. Grigson understood adherent who is only 'waitin' for the ast was equally effective: Ray Raftery the erochety landlord.
-Kevin Dunne as adherent who is only 'waitin' for the Robert Hand as the IRA soldier Tony waveley as the nervous neighbour.
-Bernard Whenty as the Black-and-Tan and Freddie was the Orangeman.
+THE SHADOW OF A GUNMAN (presented by Poetry Group): The 'Shadow' is a play which can challenge the resources of a professional company and it is to the credit of the cast and the stage managers that this performance was considered to be one of the most enjoyable ever seen at Mungret.
+Great praise is due, in particular to John de Courcy who interpreted the complex character of the gunman with great success, and to Liam Egan who made the role of Shields his own.
+Seamus Lynch as Minnie Powell proved to be a considerable hit with the audience, while Paul Nolan as the magisterial Mrs. Henderson and Niall Rhatigan as the care-worn Mrs. Grigson understood the adherent who is only 'waitin' for the the cast was equally effective: Ray Raftery as the crochety landlord, Kevin Dunne as the adherent who is only 'waitin' for the call,' Robert Hand as the IRA soldier, Tony Crowley as the nervous neighbour, Bernard Doherty as the Black-and-Tan and Freddie Tully as the Orangeman.
 Warm congratulations.
-Particular thanks the to the Producer, Mr. C. Gallagher, it o Mr. J. Glynn (who has put us still other in his debt with his assistance in making for both plays) and to Anthony Murand Paul Alberrici who helped with one-act comedy was an enjoyable conto the evening's entertainment prowhat by Third Club at Christmas, From moment when Ollie Carroll, as P. C. strode on to the stage whistling 'Happy was are Here Again,' until John Daly's hysterical outburst convinced the Wastrates (John Roden, John Perrem.
-Moran) that Rover had not been of worrying Old Groves' (Jim Gaw) the action never flagged and the young ways had the attention of their Paul Alberrici gave a commandwww.corformance as the Inspector, the wit-(Michael McCarthy, John Lyden) was very convincing and Michael Creane
+Particular thanks are due to the Producer, Mr. C. Gallagher, S.J., to Mr. J. Glynn (who has put us still further in his debt with his assistance in making up for both plays) and to Anthony Murphy and Paul Alberrici who helped with stage sets.
+A DOG'S LIFE (presented by Third Club): This one-act comedy was an enjoyable conclusion to the evening's entertainment provided by Third Club at Christmas.
+From the moment when Ollie Carroll, as P. C. Cox, strode on to the stage whistling 'Happy Days are Here Again,' until John Daly's (Gloria) hysterical outburst convinced the magistrates (John Roden, John Perrem, David Moran) that Rover had not been guilty of worrying Old Groves' (Jim Gaw) sheep, the action never flagged and the young cast always had the attention of their audience.
+Paul Alberrici gave a commanding performance as the Inspector, the witnesses (Michael McCarthy, John Lyden) were very convincing and Michael Creane